Create a declarative agent

 2. If the Test your agent pane is not displayed to the right of the agent overview information, select the Test button next to the Publish button to open the test pane.

-3. In the text box, enter What can you do? and submit your message.
+3. In the text box within the test pane, enter What can you do? and submit your message.

 4. Wait for the response.
 Notice how the response starts with the text “Thanks for using a Copilot agent!” as instructed in the instructions you defined for the agent earlier.